It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - One Piece has slowly but surely inched its way towards this with "Haki" (also known as "Ambition").
 While hints of its use abounded from the Skypeia arc onward, the Amazon Lily arc gave the clearest and most specific examples of it before it was fully explained.
-When we finally got in-depth information on Haki, it was revealed that it came in three general forms: It allows those possessing its power to (depending on the user) deflect near any attack and even cause pain in the attacker despite defenses such as a body made of rubber or intangibility, and predict the conscious actions of whoever they're fighting, and knock out Mook-level characters by just being there (and some higher level guys still end up quivering about to collapse in some demonstrations).
+When we finally got in-depth information on Haki, it was revealed that it came in three general forms.
+The most common two are: the ability to be able to not only cause considerably more damage using an attack but also to ignore special Devil Fruit-borne defenses, such as a rubber or intangibile body; and the ability to predict the conscious actions of the combatant's opponent.
+The final form, the Emperor's Haki, is only rarely possessed by a given Haki-wielder.
+Its use will knock out weaker people, and will fatigue stronger people.

 - It was actually first used all the way at the start of the manga when Shanks uses it to scare a Sea King away to save Luffy.
 It looks exactly like it does in the recent chapters, except the sound effect isn't used.
 Whether the author had it planned all along is unknown, but it was probably fleshed out and developed later because there needed to be a better way to counter certain Logia powers aside from natural elemental weakness.)

 - In the Fullmetal Alchemist manga, Ranfan and Ling occasionally reference 'Ki' as the flow of life.
 While they don't exactly use it for attacks, their ability to sense it has come in handy on several occasions.